Irandam Ulagam: Critical reception

 IANS gave 2 out of 5 stars and wrote, "Selva complicates a simple love story in his attempt to merge romance and fantasy genres, only to give the audience an unbearable experience.
 The film is ruined by an abstract and complicated screenplay".
-India Glitz rated 2.75/5 stated "'Irandam Ulagam' is a complete experience.
-It doesn't have the usual high amounts of action, romance, comedy and masala as a normal Kollywood film would have; though it has all of it, everything is in moderation.
-A love story beyond one this world, the film is not a thoroughbred strictly Indian flavour, but is meant for the world audience at large.
-Savouring tastes of global interests, the film is a fair choice of being a multilingual international movie.
-In all 'Irandam Ulagam' is for the wise audience".
 Bangalore Mirror wrote, "Selva needs to be commended for having chosen such a challenging theme, though he should have taken a little more care to distinguish between the behavioral traits and life styles of the inhabitants of the two worlds".
 Deccan Herald gave 2 out of 5 and wrote, "Irandam Ulagam, twin worlds, both of which disappoint given that the narrative makes the audience totally disoriented and disinterested in its dour, dull drama that unfolds in spectacular fashion".
 The New Indian Express wrote, "Brilliantly conceived, the film, however, falls short on execution".